Shop Whole HomeIndoor Air Quality Air Quality Monitors

 Airthings View Plus

-The Airthings View Plus is the best indoor air quality monitor overall.
-It tracks the most important indoor air quality parameters including VOCs, PM 2.5, CO2 and radon, which sets it apart from many other options.
-Made by CERN scientists, and RESET certified, this is the most accurate monitor available for homes, and is what I use downstairs.
-Use code INTERIORMED-10OFF for 10% off through their website here, or check the price on Amazon here.
+The Airthings View Plus is the best indoor air quality monitor overall because it tracks the most important things in your air including VOCs, PM 2.5, CO2 and radon, which sets it apart from many other options.
+It’s RESET certified, which means its good enough for commercial use— but it’s made for your home.
+It’s a portable air quality monitor that’s highly accurate and aesthetically pleasing.
+I have mine on the wall downstairs to keep an eye on radon, as well as smoke from cooking and wildfires.
+You can use code INTERIORMED-10OFF for 10% off through the Airthings website here, or you can check the price on Amazon here.

 Wildfire Smoke Monitor